 + + +

 There are many ministries to give thanks for; We continuously supply our local food bank, collect bread tabs for the blind, stamps for the Bible Society and pop tops for wheelchairs.

 The loaning of our extra walkers and wheelchairs are available from the church.

 SUPPORT OUR MISSIONS

 COATS for ADULTS

 Our Collection of coats for the Adult winter coats program, is very popular.
-We have begun this years' collection of coats for NOV.
-Rev Vicki reports at least 50 coats went out to those in need, as well as 30 hat/mitten/scarf sets.
+Coats went out to those in need, as well as hat/mitten/scarf sets.
 We do keep some coats but after the distribution days most of the coats then move on to another town for continued distribution.

 The parish received a donation of wool and we are turning that into small blankets for the laps of wheelchair users.
 Some are crocheting while others are knitting.
 We could use more volunteers; you make what you like 30" x45".
 Please see Vicki